rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   When a person wonders "what will it be like after I die?", is there any reason to think it will be any different than what it was like before you were alive?
--   Isn't it clear that our experience is contingent on our material conditions?
+-   Is it not the case that our experience is directly contingent on our material conditions?
 -   If there was a reproducibly demonstrable phenomenon that was not considered part of the natural world, wouldn't we just incorporate it into our view of nature?
 -   If something participates in the cause and effect of the natural world,